iamjoost/HX_PostManCollection/HX_iSCSI/README.md

-## REST APIs for Datastore management on HyperFlex 4.0+ cluster.
+## REST APIs for iSCSI on HyperFlex 4.5+ cluster.
 HX APIs do need an token to authenticate.
-The following steps will guide you through a process which will get the HX Token en Cluster UUID, which is needed for the Datastores.
+The following steps will guide you through a process which will get the HX Token en Cluster UUID, which is needed for the some API calls.

 #### STEP1:
 Start with filling in the HX IP address in the Variables HXCIP